What Is a Gravel Bike? Pros & Cons Explained

 Drop handlebars are one of the main characteristics of gravel bikes.
 They allow more hand positions, each suitable for slightly different purposes than flat bars.
 Read this comparison between flat and drop handlebars for more info.

 Some gravel bikes have flared drop bars to give you better leverage when riding out of the saddle.
+The handlebars are one of the most significant differences between gravel and hybrid bikes.

-Flared drop handlebar on a gravel bike
+Flared handlebar on a gravel bike.

 Shifters and brakes are mounted on handlebars for easy access.
 They are integrated, so you can easily control gears and brakes.
+Each manufacturer has a slightly different shifting mechanism, but they are intuitive and easy to get used to.

 Suspension

+Believe it or not, gravel bikes are not always rigid, but some have a suspension fork or even rear suspension.
 A gravel bike with a suspension fork is suitable for more demanding terrain because it can handle larger bumps and rocks.
 It’s also more comfortable.

 Rigid gravel bike - Canyon Grizl 7.